madtempest/gw2pvo/README.md

 ## Final Notes
 I am in **NO WAY** a Python programmer.
 However i do try my best to make things work, altho it may not be the best way to do it.
 Feel free to open an ISSUE to give suggestions OR send me a pull request.
+Forgive me for the bad english, Dutch is my main language ;)

 ## Credits